 Over the years I started gaming less than before, but nostalgia always kept me thinking and reading about games.
 During my master of Cognitive Neuropsychology at the university I started doing some programming courses, mainly aimed at statistical analyses and models, but also some psychological experiments.

-Experiments were for example designed to measure response times of subjects needed to detect a particular visual stimulus on the screen.
-Though very basic, it was here I realized that computer games (though much more advanced) are in essence built around these same core principles (rendering, detecting input, processing state etc).
+Though very basic, it was here I realized that computer games (slightly more advanced ofc) are in essence built around these same core principles (rendering, detecting input, processing state etc).

 Neuropsychological test